temporalio/documentation/docs/concepts/workflows.md

 :::note

 Child Workflows do not carry over when the Parent uses [Continue-As-New](#continue-as-new).
-This implies that if a Parent Workflow Execution utilizes Continue-As-New, any ongoing Child Workflow Executions will not be retained in the new continued instance of the Parent.
+This means that if a Parent Workflow Execution utilizes Continue-As-New, any ongoing Child Workflow Executions will not be retained in the new continued instance of the Parent.

 :::